Kevin Anderson (American football): Arlington Renegades

-On November 17, 2022, Anderson was assigned to the Arlington Renegades of the XFL following the 2023 XFL Draft.
+On November 17, 2022, Anderson was assigned to the Arlington Renegades of the XFL following the 2023 XFL draft.
 He joined Drew Plitt and Kyle Sloter.
+On May 13, 2023, the Renegades defeated the DC Defenders in the 2023 XFL Championship Game.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

-Statistics
+Professional statistics

 Personal life

 Beginning when Anderson was in eighth grade he worked with former Marshall quarterback Eric Kresser.